-6.18 Serious Violence
+6.19 Serious Violence

 All staff should be aware of indicators which may suggest that children are at risk from, or are involved with serious violent crime.
-Indicators may include increased absence from school, a change in friendships, relationships with older people or groups, a significant change in their academic ability or general wellbeing, signs of self-harm or unexplained injury.
+Indicators may include increased absence from school, a change in friendships, relationships with older people or groups, a significant change in their academic ability or general wellbeing, signs of self-harm, or unexplained injury.
 Unexplained gifts/money may also indicate that children are involved/associated with individuals linked to gangs or criminal networks.

-6.19 Special Circumstances
+6.20 Special Circumstances

-6.19.1 Work Experience
+6.20.1 Work Experience

-The school has detailed procedures to safeguard pupils undertaking work experience, including arrangements for checking people who provide placements and supervise pupils' undertaking experience in school.
+The school has detailed procedures to safeguard pupils undertaking work experience, including arrangements for checking people who provide placements and supervise pupils on work experience.